-- 2. A related requirement is that the type of an expression that is assigned to a variable be assignment compatible with the variable. - (1) A variable of type double may be assigned the result of any numeric computation.
-If the result is an integer, it is promoted. - (2) A variable of any other type may only be assigned an expression whose value is of the same type. - 3.
-There are times when it is necessary to perform an operation where the needed type conversion is not automatically performed.
-In this case, one must use an explicit type cast.
+- C. Because it is statically typed, Java requires that the type of an expression that is assigned to a variable be assignment compatible with the variable. - 1.
+For numeric variables, Java enforces the following rules (among others): - a) A variable of type double may be assigned the result of any numeric computation.
+If the result is an integer, it is promoted.

+double x; x = 1 / 2; is legal - and gives x the value 0, since the promotion is done after the division. b) A variable of any other type may only be assigned an expression whose value is of the same type.